SKCraft/SKMCLauncher/README.md

     java -cp SKMCLauncher.jar com.sk89q.lpbuilder.UpdateBuilder -dir "/path/to/files/" -out "/path/to/www/" -config "/path/to/sample_builder_config.xml"`

-**Tip:** If you use this with Git and a continuous integration server (Jenkins, TeamCity, Bamboo, etc.), you can push updates to your server's player by just pushing to Git!
+**Tip:** If you use combine this tool with Git (or SVN, etc.) and a continuous integration server (Jenkins, TeamCity, Bamboo, etc.), you can push updates to your server's players by just pushing to your repository!

 * `-dir path_of_client_files`
 * `-out output_dir`